ARM-software/SCP-firmware/module/i2c/doc/module_i2c_architecture.md

     ---> : Function call/return
     - -> : Asynchronous call via the event/notification interface

-The client calls *transmit_as_master* API of the I2C module.
+The client calls *transmit_as_controller* API of the I2C module.
 This function creates and sends the targeted I2C device request event which defines the targeted slave on the bus and the data to be transmitted.
-When processing the request event, the I2C module initiates the transfer by programming the I2C controller through the *transmit_as_master* API of the I2C driver.
+When processing the request event, the I2C module initiates the transfer by programming the I2C controller through the *transmit_as_controller* API of the I2C driver.

 An interrupt is asserted when the I2C transaction either completes or encounters an error.
 The I2C ISR calls the *transaction_completed* API of the I2C HAL module which sends a response event to indicate that transaction completed to the client.

-In the case of *transmit_then_receive_as_master*, the I2C HAL does not send a event at the end of the transmission.
-Instead it starts the reception by calling *receive_as_master* driver function.
+In the case of *transmit_then_receive_as_controller*, the I2C HAL does not send a event at the end of the transmission.
+Instead it starts the reception by calling *receive_as_controller* driver function.
 The event is then sent when the reception has completed.

 # Concurrent accesses             {#module_i2c_architecture_concurrent_accesses}